Gamer1120/blacklight447-s-firefox-privacy-userscript/README.md

 Step 1: First open up a text editor, it doesn't matter which aslong as its a text editor,

 Step 2: Now, copy paste the text from the userscript I made to the text editor.
-        after that, click on save as, and name the userscript with the name "users.js" (NOTE: without the quotation marks!) and save it to your documents folder.
+        after that, click on save as, and name the userscript "users.js" (NOTE: without the quotation marks!) and save it to your documents folder.

 Step 3: Now we need to locate your Firefox's default profiles folder, this step can differ from os to os.